coding-the-humanities/Mozilla-Festival/README.md

 ## How do you see that working?

+- _Introduction to Coding for the Humanities program_ (Jan)
+- _Introduction to Digital Wesleyan and Flatiron School programs_ (Ashley)

+- Towards a more technical humanities student (Jan)

+  This section will explore the unique characteristics of a humanities student, their specific strengths and weaknesses, and the implications there in for pedagological approaches to teaching programming.

+- _Towards a more interdisciplinary engineer_ (Ashley)

+  This section will explore how thought-leaders from the humanities and sciences can and should influence engineering tools, workflows, and communities.

+- _Where we are now_ (Ashley)

+  This section will survey a sample of current approaches to teaching programming and will critically engage with their effectiveness for certain types of communities.

+- _Where we want to go_ (Jan)

+  This section will propose ways to further the development of interdisciplinary engineering communities.

 ## How will you deal with varying numbers of participants in your session?